 - Water in the morning: allows the soil to dry and keep humidity low

-- Remove leaves the look sickly or withered: avoid spread of possible diseases/bugs
+- Remove leaves that look sickly or withered: avoid the spread of possible diseases/bugs

 - Keep nearby vegetation down: allows airflow and low humidity

-- Disinfect tomato tools from one season/area to the next: prevent spread of disease
+- Disinfect tomato tools from one season/area to the next: prevent the spread of disease

 - Control insect pests: pests can spread disease

 - Fertilize: allows plants to be healthy and strong to stave off infections